demisto/demisto-sdk/demisto_sdk/commands/upload/README.md

 * **-x, --xsiam**

-    if true will upload the pack to XSIAM server.
+    uploads the pack to a XSIAM server.
 Must be used together with -z

 ### Examples
 ```